wrenger/snork/README.md

 Fast [battlesnake](https://play.battlesnake.com) agents written in rust.

-This project has be developed as part of an AI games curse at the Leibniz University Hannover.
+This project has been developed as part of an AI games curse at the Leibniz University Hannover.
-During this phase our tree agent ("ich heisse marvin") managed to reach the second place in the global and dual arenas.
+During this phase our tree agent ("ich heisse marvin") managed to score the second place in the global and dual arenas.
 We even surpassed the best snake ([Kreuzotter](https://github.com/m-schier/battlesnake-2019)) of our university from the last year.

 ## Content